msomotese/msomotese/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
+Being the best instructor I can be for my students.

 - 🌱 I’m currently learning ...

+JavaScript, CSS, TypeScript

 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...